martyboggs/threejs-world/_posts/2016-12-10-the-name-of-this-post.md

 ---
 layout: post
-title: The Name of This post
+title: The Name of This Post
 image: rocket.png
 ---